aaron-nanas/fpga-telemetry-bot/README.md

 Implemented in VHDL, this project aims to achieve the following goals:
 - Establish UART between a microcontroller (ESP32) and an FPGA/SoC board such as the Zybo Z7-20
 - Using the ESP32's Wi-Fi capability, a web UI is created that will allow the user to control the robot wirelessly
-    - i.e. There will be no need to maintain connection between the computer and the FPGA board
+    - There will be no need to maintain connection between the computer and the FPGA board
     - The ESP32 will be programmed using either C or C++.
 It will provide an IP address that can be used to connect to the web UI, which will be designed using HTML/CSS
     - Depending on the user's input from the web UI, a corresponding function for the given command will be called.
 This will trigger the ESP32 to transmit data to the Zybo
 - Alternative Option for ESP32: Raspberry Pi